-As a basic principal children will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
+As a basic principle, children will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
 Staff will encourage each child to do as much for themselves as they possibly can.
 This may mean, for example, giving the child responsibility for washing themselves.
 Each child's right to privacy will be respected.
-Careful consideration will be given to each child's situation to determine how many carers might need to be present when a child needs help with intimate care.
-Best practice is for two adults to be present, one caring for the child and one nearby, however one child may be cared for by one adult if necessary, the adult will then record the care and report to the SENCo.
+Careful consideration will be given to each child's situation to determine how many members of trained staff might need to be present when a child needs help with intimate care.
+Best practice is for two members of staff to be present, one caring for the child and one nearby, however one child may be cared for by one trained member of staff if necessary.
+The member of staff will then record the care and report to the SENDCo.